Kyoungmo-Koo/RAOCT-Digital-Interface/README.md

 2. Count the number of lines in txt, and put numbers in STM32.c code, following the comments.

-   For instance, RasterScan pattern which with Resolution of 512 * 512 and amplitude of 3 will has 100224 positions.
+   For instance, RasterScan pattern which with Resolution of 512 * 512 and amplitude of 1 will has 83840 positions.
    Let's say we are dividing those positions into 32 chunks.
-So one chunk will have 3132 positions.
-For STM32, it is capable of containing two chunks inside the buffer, so that it can use TxCpltCallback and TxHalfCpltCallback functions.
-So number of positions would be 2 * 3132 = 6264
-   (Check EnginePattern_amp3_res512_hexadecimal_downsample.txt file)
-   NUM_OF_POSITIONS = 6264
-   NUM_OF_POSITIONS_PER_CHUNK = 6264 / 2 = 3132;
-   NUM_OF_BYTES_PER_CHUNK = 6264 * 2 = 12528;
-   Configure the size of txData and rxData as 6264.
+So one chunk will have 2620 positions.
+SCAN_LENGTH should be 2620 for this case.
+   SCAN_LENGTH = (Number of positions) / CHUNK_NUM

 4. Now, STM32 software setup is complete.
 Let's setup Desktop.c code.
   Check if we have "ftd2xx.h", "libmpsse_spi.h", "Windows.h" files at correct place.
 Also, D2xx driver should be installed in computer.
 These are mandatory to use FTDI USB2SPI cable.